 - It's a fast and easy recipe for a busy weeknight.

-- Keep most ingredients (except the chicken) in your pantry.
+- Keep most ingredients in your pantry.

 Recipe Ingredients